mn121mn121/School-Website/README.md

 ## Overview

 This project is a static website developed for a school, designed to provide essential information about the institution.
 The website includes a Home page, About Us page, Facilities page, and a Login page.
-The Login page is a visual mockup and is not connected to a database.
+The Login page is a visual mockup and is not connected to a database but have some predefined username and password like (principal-pass , staff1-a1 , staff2-a2 (format username-password )).
 The website is built using HTML, CSS, and a bit of JavaScript to enhance user experience.

 ## Features